-Like all companies, NETSOL faces a variety of risks, both internal and external, and many factors work simultaneously to affect the Company's overall business risk.
+Our Board is actively involved in the oversight of risks that could affect the Company.
+In this regard, the Board seeks to understand and oversee the most critical risks relating to our business both internally and externally, the Board allocates responsibilities for the oversight of risks among the full Board and its committees, and reviews the systems and processes that management has in place to manage the current risks facing the Company, as well as those that could arise in the future.
 The Board recognizes that the Company's business risk is not static, and that it is not possible to mitigate all risk and uncertainty.
 The Board does not have a standing risk management committee but administers this oversight function directly through the Board as a whole, as well as through Committees of the Board.

 For example, the Audit Committee assists the Board in its risk oversight function by reviewing and discussing with management our accounting principles, financial reporting practices and system of disclosure controls and internal controls over financial reporting.
 The Nominating and Corporate Governance Committee assist the Board in its risk oversight function by periodically reviewing and discussing with management important corporate governance principles and practices and by considering risks related to our director nominee evaluation process and legacy.
 This Committee also ensures that the Company maintains a positive and effective Board leadership and is up to date with internal policies such as the Company's Code of Ethics.
 The Compensation Committee assists the Board in its risk oversight function by considering risks relating to the design of our executive compensation programs and arrangements.
-The full Board considers strategic risks and opportunities and receives reports from the committees regarding risk oversight in their areas of responsibility as necessary.
+The full Board receives updates from the company's Senior Manager of Information and Risk Security.
+The Manager provides the Board with information and updates on the processes and procedures for Cybersecurity.
+The Board as a whole considers strategic risks and opportunities and receives reports from the committees regarding risk oversight in their areas of responsibility as necessary.